 The interested reader may combine max and min into one function with a selector that lets you choose between the minimum or the maximum, or one that returns both values.

 A14.
-(5) Bubble sort
+(1) Bubble sort

-1. The Bubble sort isn't terribly efficient, for n elements it scales $O(n^2)$.
-See Quick-Sort [24] for a better sorting algorithm.

-But Bubble sort is easy to implement, the following is an example.
+1. Bubble sort isn't terribly efficient, for n elements it scales $O(n^2)$.
+See QuickSort [17] for a better sorting algorithm.
+But bubble sort is easy to implement: